-In 2013, courses from 'Year A' will be offered.
+In 2014, courses from 'Year B' will be offered.
+Extramural workshops in Creative Arts are planned for students in either Certificate programme.

 Prizes

 Two prizes may be awarded to final year students of the Certificate programmes, but are not necessarily awarded every year.
 These are: